kendrickw/angular_lunchfund/README.md

 The [zipball of latest release](https://github.com/kendrickw/angular_lunchfund/archive/master.zip) contains everything you need to deploy the lunchfund app.

-This webapp uses the following technologies:
+First things first, make sure you have Node.js already installed. (https://nodejs.org/)

+Next, check if the following tools have been installed:
+* bower.
+To install: `npm install -g bower`
+* gulp.
+To install: `npm install -g gulp`
+* karma-cli.
+To install: `npm install -g karma-cli`

+Once you have cloned the repository, install the dependencies:
-* Node.js (webserver)
+* `bower install`
-* gulp (for building the production app)
-* bower (for managing UI dependencies)
-* Angular.js framework
+* `npm install`
-* Angular Material UI components
-* mySQL database for hosting the lunchfund data
-* google spreadsheet as an alternate backup for lunchfund data
-* GOOGLE sign-on authentication
-* option deployment to Bluemix

-The SQL database must be populated first before running the lunchfund app.
+Configure MYSQL and GOOGLE APP credentials by editing `routes/config.js`.
+The SQL database must be available before running the lunchfund app.
+A mysql script to create the initial database is included in `lunchfund_init.mysql`
-* (Ask Kendrick for the current .sql file)
-* routes/config.js contains user configuration parameters

-Once the package is downloaded, first install the dependencies:
-(This Assumes you have bower and Node.js already installed)
-# bower install
-# npm install

-Install gulp if you haven't already:
-* (login as root): npm install gulp -g

-To start the server in development mode
+To start the server locally in development mode:
-* If you are using powershell in windows: $env:NODE_ENV="development"
-* If you are using UNIX: set NODE_ENV="development"
-* npm run start
+* export the `NODE_ENV` environment variable to `"development"`.
+For example, in Windows powershell:
+    ```
+    $env:NODE_ENV="development"
+    ```
+In UNIX:
+    ```
+    export NODE_ENV="development"
+    ```
+* Start the node express web server: `npm run start`

-To start the server in production mode
+To start the server locally in prooduction mode:
-* Build the production code: gulp build
+* Build the distribution files: `gulp build`
-* If you are using powershell in windows: $env:NODE_ENV="production"
-* If you are using UNIX: set NODE_ENV="production"
-* npm run start
+* export the `NODE_ENV` environment variable to `"production"`
+* Start the node express web server: `npm run start`

-To deploy development version to BLUEMIX (Read manifest.yml for detail)
+To deploy development version to BLUEMIX (Read `manifest.yml` for deployment details)
-* npm run deploy-dev
+* `npm run deploy-dev`

-To deploy production version to BLUEMIX (Read manifest.dist.yml for detail)
+To deploy production version to BLUEMIX (Read `manifest.dist.yml` for deployment details)
-* npm run deploy-prod
+* `npm run deploy-prod`

 Features
 --------